 Credex will buy the debts it will collect through debt collection agencies.
 Once the original creditor sells the debt the only way for them to "retrieve" it is to buy it back.
 The terms "One or Two Agency Accounts" is language commonly used in the industry to indicate that the accounts have been purchased by one buyer, "One Agency," or second buyer "Two Agency."
-One Agency is the same as the primary and Two Agency is the same as secondary and Three Agency is the same as tertiary accounts.
+One Agency is the same as secondary and Three Agency is the same as tertiary accounts.
 Original creditors can retain ownership and have more than one agency try and collect the accounts.
 The Original creditor can sell the debt at any time in the collection process.
 It can sell the debt as One Agency, Two Agency and etc. depending on prior collection efforts.